Billing and Medicaid (Apple Health)

 Questions and answers about billing for services Medicaid covers.
 Read this if your medical provider didn't bill Medicaid for services when you think it should have.
 Includes sample letters you can use to try to resolve the situation. #5112EN

-- “You” here also means the provider cannot bill someone related to you, such as your family, a friend, or helper.
+*The provider also cannot bill someone related to you, such as your family, a friend, or helper.

 A provider cannot bill you for the cost of covered services over and above what Medicaid pays.
-This also applies to third parties, such as your spouse or other family, a friend or a helper.
+They also cannot bill third parties, such as your spouse or other family, a friend, or a helper.
 Keep reading for exceptions to this.

-If you refuse to complete and sign insurance forms, billing documents, or other forms the provider needs to bill a third-party insurance carrier for services you received, the provider may bill you for the service.
+If you refuse to fill out and sign insurance forms, billing documents, or other forms the provider needs to bill a third-party insurance carrier for services you got, the provider may bill you for the service.

-That provider may bill you if you chose to receive their services after it informed you of both of these:
+That provider may bill you only if you chose to receive their services even after it informed you of both of these:

 The provider can bill you if both of these are true:

 They told me Medicaid would not cover the service.
-I chose to receive the service anyway.
+I chose to get the service anyway.
 Can they bill me?

 Yes, if you agreed to pay the provider after it did all these:

-Signed a written agreement with you.
+- Signed a written agreement with you.
 (The provider generally should use this agency form.
 You can also see it at https://www.hca.wa.gov/assets/billers-and-providers/13_879.pdf.)

-Did everything Medicaid/your MCO required of it to authorize services, if coverage/authorization was available.
+- Did everything Medicaid or your MCO required of it to authorize services, if coverage or authorization was available.

-*A provider who did not complete the right paperwork at the right times cannot bill you if Medicaid/your MCO will not pay the provider.
+*A provider who did not complete the right paperwork at the right times cannot bill you if Medicaid or your MCO will not pay the provider.

 A medical provider can bill a “third party” who is legally responsible for paying any of the cost of your health care.
 This can be

-A person/entity that has caused you mental/physical harm.
+- A person or entity that has caused you mental and/or physical harm.

 *You must “assign” (give) the State any right you have to payment from a liable third party for medical expenses, assistance, or residential care.

-Services within your spend down amount, if you get Medically Needy Medicaid.
-The Medicaid Medically Needy Program: Medicaid for Adults 65 and Older or Disabled Who Don't Get SSI has more info.
+- Services within your spend down amount, if you get Medically Needy Medicaid.
+Read The Medicaid Medically Needy Program: Medicaid for Adults 65 and Older or Disabled Who Don't Get SSI to learn more.

-Medicaid will pay for those services only if you received them in British Columbia and your situation meets other requirements.
+Medicaid will pay for those services only if you got them in British Columbia and your situation meets other requirements.
 For example, one of these must be true: